willcrichton/flowistry/README.md

 For example, if the source contains an expression `foo.whomp.bar().baz()`, it's possible that a temporary variable is only generated for the expression `foo.whomp.bar()`.
 So if the user selects `foo`, Flowistry may not be able to determine that this corresponds to the MIR [place](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/mir/struct.Place.html) that represents `foo`.

 This is why the IDE extension highlights the focused code in gray, so you can understand what your cursor's selection actually maps to.

+### Nested functions cannot be analyzed together (including closures and async)

+Flowistry analyzes a single function at a time.
+If a function contains other functions, e.g. `fn` definitions, or closures, or implicitly via async, then Flowistry will only show you focus regions within the smallest function body containing your cursor.
+This is usually well defined for function definitions and closures, but may be confusing for async since that depends on how rustc decides to carve up your async function.

 ## FAQ